 If a child is left unattended in the Library or in the event of an emergency situation, staff will notify Public Safety.

 The safety and security of children is very important and is the responsibility of the parent or adult caregiver.
-The St. Catherine Libraries are open to the public, a situation that can present risks to children.
+The St. Catherine University library is open to the public, a situation that can present risks to children.
 Staff cannot assume responsibility for children’s safety and comfort when they are unattended.

 Policies approved October 12, 2012